Last Updated: November 18, 2022

 Fairly often non-profits have learned to rely on people who are middle-aged and older to meet their need for donors.
 A few master the art of designing fund-raising events that appeal heavily to millennials, but many lag behind in this area.
-We suggest that you ask whatever 20-something and 30-something people are involved in your organization for their ideas about how to cultivate new donors among younger people.
+But you can attract a new generation, especially if you are willing to accept smaller donations given somewhat more frequently.

 In addition to overall online fundraising discussed above, you should explore crowdfunding platforms once you have a specific project in mind.
 Kickstarter is an example of a crowdfunding platform, but others, such as ioby, may offer a better value for U.S.-based community organizations.